CNES/S1Tiling/docs/use.rst

 - obtaining the precise orbit files (EOF), if none match the request parameters,
 - producing, or using existing, maps of sin(LIA) for each Sentinel-2 tiles --
-  given an orbit and it direction,
+  given an orbit and its direction,
 - producing intermediary products calibrated with β\ :sup:`0` LUT.

 .. list-table::